Quickstart

 Section titled “1.
 Install the CLI”npm install -g @venturekit/cli@dev2.
 Create a New Project

-- API — REST API with authentication and scoped endpoints
+| API (default) | REST API with auth and scoped endpoints |

-Or skip prompts with flags:
+Dependencies are installed automatically.
+Or skip prompts with defaults:

-vk init my-app --template api --yes3.
-Install Dependencies
+vk init my-app --yes3.
+Explore the Project

-Section titled “4.
+Section titled “3.
 Explore the Project”Your project has this structure:

-my-app/├── config/│ ├── base.ts # Project identity (name, region)│ ├── security.ts # OAuth scopes and app clients│ ├── dev.ts # Dev environment (nano preset)│ ├── stage.ts # Staging environment│ └── prod.ts # Production environment├── src/│ └── routes/│ └── health/│ └── get.ts # GET /health├── vk.config.ts├── package.json└── tsconfig.jsonvk.config.ts
+my-app/├── config/│ ├── base.ts # Project identity (name, region)│ ├── security.ts # OAuth scopes and app clients│ ├── dev.ts # Dev environment (preset + overrides)│ └── prod.ts # Production environment (preset + overrides)├── src/│ └── routes/│ ├── health/│ │ └── get.ts # GET /health│ └── tasks/│ ├── get.ts # GET /tasks (authenticated)│ └── post.ts # POST /tasks (authenticated)├── vk.config.ts # Entry point — base, security, infra definitions, envs├── package.json└── tsconfig.jsonvk.config.ts

 Section titled “vk.config.ts”This is the entry point.
 It wires everything together:

-import { defineVenture } from '@venturekit/infra';import { base } from './config/base';import { security } from './config/security';import { dev } from './config/dev';import { stage } from './config/stage';import { prod } from './config/prod';
+import { defineVenture } from '@venturekit/infra';import { base } from './config/base';import { security } from './config/security';import { dev } from './config/dev';import { prod } from './config/prod';

-export default defineVenture({ base, security, envs: { dev, stage, prod }, routesDir: 'src/routes',});src/routes/health/get.ts
+export default defineVenture({ base, security, envs: { dev, prod },});src/routes/health/get.ts

 Section titled “src/routes/health/get.ts”A public endpoint — no scopes means no authentication required: